jhudsl/tidyversecourse/docs/05-prediction.md

 ## The `tidymodels` ecosystem

 There are *incredibly* helpful packages available in R thanks to the work of [Max Kuhn](https://twitter.com/topepos?lang=en).
 As mentioned above, there are hundreds of different machine learning algorithms.
 Max's R packages have compiled all of them into a single framework, allowing you to use *many* different machine learning models easily.
 Additionally, he has written a very [helpful book](http://appliedpredictivemodeling.com/) about predictive modeling.
 There are also many [helpful links](https://topepo.github.io/) about each of the packages.
-Max previously developed the `caret` package (short for Classification And REgression Training) which has been widely used.
-[Here](https://konradsemsch.netlify.com/2019/08/caret-vs-tidymodels-comparing-the-old-and-new/) you can see some of the dicussion about the difference between `caret` and `tidymodels`.
+Max previously developed the `caret` package (short for Classification And Regression Training) which has been widely used.
+[Here](https://konradsemsch.netlify.com/2019/08/caret-vs-tidymodels-comparing-the-old-and-new/) you can see some of the discussion about the difference between `caret` and `tidymodels`.

-In this [rstudio community thread](https://community.rstudio.com/t/caret-to-tidymodels/) you can see that Max stated that "The tidyverse is more about modular packages that are designed to play well with one another.
+In this [rstudio community thread](https://community.rstudio.com/t/caret-to-tidymodels/) you can see that Max stated that "The `tidyverse` is more about modular packages that are designed to play well with one another.
 The main issue with caret is that, being all in one package, it is very difficult to extend it into areas that people are interested in...The bottom line is that the tidymodels set should do what caret does and more."
 We will describe some of the advantages of the `tidymodels` packages.

 ### Benefits of `tidymodels`